Customers Ask Honest-1:

 Here are three common problems that can cause an engine to overheat and how to prevent them:

-- Low coolant levels-It is the radiator’s responsibility to keep you engine working at an optimal temperature and it is the coolant that you put in that allows this to happen.
+Low coolant levels-It is the radiator’s responsibility to keep you engine working at an optimal temperature and it is the coolant that you put in that allows this to happen.
 Periodically check the coolant tank to make sure you have the right level of coolant.
 Only do this when the car is cool!!
+NEVER remove a radiator cap on a hot car!!

 The tank is located near the radiator cap and looks like a plastic milk jug.
 It will have a mark on the side so that you will be able to adjust your coolant level effectively.